mlubinsky/mlubinsky.github.com/p_python/python_examples.md

 yield allows a function to return values one at a time as they are needed, creating a generator that can be iterated over.
 ```
 ### 7) What is the difference between a list comprehension and a generator expression in Python?
-Provide an example of each.
 ```
 List Comprehension Example:

-#Proposed solution by github.com/tushar2704
 squares = [x**2 for x in range(10)]
 print(squares)
 # Output: [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

 Generator Expression Example:

-#Proposed solution by github.com/tushar2704
 squares_gen = (x**2 for x in range(10))
 print(list(squares_gen))
 # Output: [0, 1, 4, 9, 16, 25, 36, 49, 64, 81]

 Explanation:
  List comprehensions generate lists, while generator expressions create generators.
  Generators are more memory-efficient as they yield items one at a time.
 ```
 ### 8) Write a Python function to check whether a given string is a palindrome or not.
 ```
-#Proposed solution by github.com/tushar2704

 def is_palindrome(s):
     return s == s[::-1]